vectordotdev/helm-charts/CONTRIBUTING.md

 1. Maintainers will review your PR
 2. Address any feedback or requested changes
 3. Once approved, maintainers will merge your PR
-4. Your changes will be included in the next release
+4. Your changes will be included in the next release, which should be in the same day or before the Vector release.
+See the [Vector public calendar](https://calendar.vector.dev)

 ## Issue Reporting